Validating Tickets in Budapest

 It is very important to buy a ticket (there are ticket vending machines at every major metro station subways, and at major tram or bus stops).
 And then validate your ticket anywhere you go using public transport.

 In the metro, you must validate the tickets before stepping on the escalators, which will take you down to the metro vehicle.
 You can see little punch machines in front of the escalators, that’s where you can validate them.
 These days ticket inspectors often flank the escalators, and only let in people who have valid passes / tickets.
 But they do not always stand there, or not at every station.
 So unknowingly, you can get on the metro without a ticket, and then be fined at the end of your trip.
 If you are in doubt, ask someone (many Hungarians speak English, mostly people aged about 15-35) what to do, how to validate, what ticket to buy.

-The best thing is to buy a multi-day pass, less expensive and less hassle (no photo needed for the daily and weekly passes, unless you stay for a whole month or more – in this case you will need to have a special photo pass issued by BKV).
+The best thing is to buy a multi-day pass, or a Budapest Card (tourist card with Budapest coupons) less expensive and less hassle (no photo needed for the daily and weekly passes, unless you stay for a whole month or more – in this case you will need to have a special photo pass issued by BKV).